How to Install VirtualBox on Windows 11 and 10

 installation wizard pops up

-Step 5: On the next screen, customize the things you want to install.
-You can change the installation location too.
-For this article, we will go with the default installation without changing any settings.
-Click Next.
+Step 5: On the next screen, customize the things you want to install and click Next.

 default installation

-Step 6: In the next screen, you will see a list of shortcuts and file associations the installation will create.
-Check or uncheck the options you want to include, and click Next.
+Step 6: Check or uncheck the options you want to include, and click Next.

 Check or uncheck the options

 Step 7: The next screen will show a warning about Network Interfaces.
-The setup process will install a virtual network adapter.
 Click Yes.

 Note: After clicking Yes, you may encounter a temporary network disconnection.